AxaFrance/SlimFaas/README.md

 - **SlimFaas/PathsStartWithVisibility** : ""
   - Comma separated list of path prefixed by the default visibility. example: "Private:/mypath/subpath,Public:/mypath2"
   - "Public:" or "Private:" are prefix that set the path visibility, if not set, "SlimFaas/DefaultVisibility" is used
+- **SlimFaas/ExcludeDeploymentsFromVisibilityPrivate** : ""
+  - Comma separated list of deployment names or statefulset names
+  - Message from that pods will be considered as public.
+It is useful if you want to exclude some pods from the private visibility, for example for a backend for frontend.
 - **SlimFaas/Schedule** : "" #json configuration
   - Allows you to define a schedule for your functions.
 If you want to wake up your infrastructure at 07:00 or for example scale down after 60 seconds of inactivity after 07:00 and scale down after 10 seconds of inactivity after 21:00